Self-Guided Walking Tour in Sorrento

 6. 6

-Sedile Dominova in Sorrento, stop 6 on the self-guided walking tour
+Sedile Dominova (Sedil Dominova) in Sorrento, stop 6 on the self-guided walking tour

 Tucked at a corner just off Via San Cesareo stands the most photographed small monument in the old town: the Sedile Dominova, a 15th-century open loggia where Sorrento's nobles once met to govern.
 It is an open-sided corner pavilion crowned by a majolica-tiled dome, with faded frescoes of figures and architecture under the vault.
 You see it from the street in seconds and it costs nothing to admire.
 The building today houses a working men's social club, so you will often spot older locals playing cards in the shade beneath those frescoes, which is exactly the kind of unstaged scene worth pausing for.
 The yellow-and-green tiled dome reads best against a blue sky, so a clear day pays off here.
 From this corner you are already standing on the edge of the town's liveliest street.